 What causes the skin to become distressed?

 There is a multitude of causes for a broken skin barrier.
-But the most usual when it comes to skincare is the overuse of retinol and chemical exfoliants.
-Then we have using the wrong product, over-exfoliating with a mechanic brush, using too many products with active ingredients, and not wearing sunscreen when using actives.
+But the most common when it comes to skincare is the overuse of retinol and chemical exfoliants.
+Then we have been using the wrong product, over-exfoliating with a mechanic brush, using too many products with active ingredients, and not wearing sunscreen when using actives.

 Overall, my issues, have mostly stemmed from trying to push the use of actives (retinol and acids) too frequently within a week for too long.